spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 The meetings happen weekly, every Thursday at 19.00 UTC, on [this Discord server](https://discord.gg/gxsFFjE)

 Edit this wiki to get your agenda item for next week added.

+## 2022-06-09

+1. @kubkon
+    - demo of some micro-optimisations immediately achievable in self-hosted backends
+    - incremental writing of symtab in ELF leads to inelegant warnings in gdb,lldb, objdump, etc.

 ## 2022-06-02

 1. @Luukdegram